sgcjw/CDE4301_website/content/report/final_report.md

 ### 5.3 Environmental Requirments

-Other than functional requirements, as this product may eventually be applied to a product used in marinetime environments, proper industrial standrads has to be followed.
-The below design standrad requirements is derivate fro the _IEEE Recommended Practice for the Design and Application of Power Electronics in Electrical Power Systems_ and are the most relevant to this project.
+Since this product is intended for use in maritime environments, relevant industrial standards must be adhered to.
+The design requirements listed below are derived from the _IEEE Recommended Practice for the Design and Application of Power Electronics in Electrical Power Systems_ and are the most applicable to this project.

 | **Characteristics**  | **Constraints**                                                                        |